UPS-Workhorse electric van deal shows progress on charging costs

-DETROIT, Feb 22 (Reuters) - A deal Thursday between UPS and U.S. electric van maker Workhorse Group Inc shows how the delivery industry is making progress to resolve a major obstacle to deployment of battery-powered commercial vehicles: Charging costs.
+DETROIT (Reuters) - A deal Thursday between UPS (UPS.N) and U.S. electric van maker Workhorse Group Inc (WKHS.O) shows how the delivery industry is making progress to resolve a major obstacle to deployment of battery-powered commercial vehicles: Charging costs.

 UPS, like its rivals in the package delivery business, faces pressure from regulators in major cities around the world to clean up its fleet of petroleum-burning vehicles.
 UPS is partnering with Workhorse to build an all-new electric delivery van.
 The first 50 vehicles with a driving range of 100 miles (160 km) will be delivered in 2018.